ReVision-Implant/neural-simulation/docs/manual/bmtk/installation.md

   $ cd bmtk
   $ python setup.py install
   ```
-  - This method will download create a copy of the github repo on your computer, giving you access to all tutorials, examples, documentation...
+  - This method will  create a copy of the github repo on your computer, giving you access to all tutorials (in docs/tutorials/), examples (in examples/), documentation...
   - You will probably need to install python [dependencies](#dependencies) manually.
-  - There are examples of building models and running simulations located in docs/examples/.
-Some of the simulation engines may require additional requirements to run.
+- Some of the tutorials or examples engines may require additional requirements to run.
-- BMTK will work as is on your computer for simple examples, but if you want to take advantage of parallel computing on an HPC cluster, you also need the mpi4py python package.
+- Additionally, if you want to take advantage of parallel computing on an HPC cluster, you also need the mpi4py python package.

 ### Dependencies